--h Print help text to standard output and exit.

--o outdir The name of the directory that will contain the generated documentation.
-This option is mandatory.

--v, --verbose Print status messages to stderr while running.
+-h Print help text to standard output and exit. -o outdir The name of the directory that will contain the generated documentation.
+This option is mandatory. -v,verbose Print status messages to stderr while running. -V Print version information on standard output and exit.

-'''

--- | Gratuitous re-implementation of 'map'@term.
+-- / Gratuitous re-implementation of 'map'@term.

---

--- Does exactly the same.
+--- Does exactly the same.

 let mymap = ...

-'''